blugnu/errorcontext/README.md

 # blugnu/errorcontext

+> **TL;DR**: to get started, `go get github.com/blugnu/errorcontext@v0.2.0` (or later, if available)

+> **NOTE:** _this module was one of the first that I developed and I made some mistakes when initially publishing it.
+This has resulted in problems with version `v0.1.0` already cached in the golang ecosystem.
+The first useable version of this module therefore is `v0.2.0`._

 A `go` package providing an `error` implementation that wraps an `error` together with a supplied `Context`.
 A number of factory functions are provided to create/wrap contextual errors in a variety of circumstances:

 | function | description |